featherbear/UNSW-DART1130/site/content/post/assessment-2-make-what-will-happen.md

 \- Footprints on the sand....

-“I am not who you think I am; I am not who I think I am; I am who I think you think I am” - Thomas Cooley
+> “I am not who you think I am; I am not who I think I am; I am who I think you think I am” - Thomas Cooley

-GAFF TAPE

-\* Front-on portrait

-\* Mirror - shallow DOF
+Blind fold, or gaff tape, or a black cloth

+* Portrait with blind-fold
+* Behind the shoulder holding mirror facing face

+* Looking backwards
+* Hand in front of face looking up